 To create rules for SharePoint, you can either use SharePoint column properties or you can use tokens.
 See System Tokens and SharePoint Tokens for a complete list.

 To create broad rules, use the Site or Site Collection.
-In the example below, @sp.web matches the Site of a document and @sp.siteurl is the URL of the HR site.
+In the example below, @sp.web is the Site of a document and @sp.siteurl is the URL of the HR site.

 Another example would be to use the Content-Type or Library.
 Using the Content-Type is recommended, if possible because then the rule will apply to records across any Site.